-Open until 4am every night, Posh is the kind of dive you might go to with a friend and wait for things to get a little dancey in back.
-You’ll enjoy good, boozy times here pretty much any night.
+Open until 4am every night, Posh is the kind of intimate, local dive you might go to with a friend and wait for things to get a little dancy in back.
+You’ll enjoy good, boozy times here pretty much any night of the week.
 The crowd could be anyone from suits and squares to industry queens.

 859 Ninth Ave., 646-892-3313

-This brand-new neighborhood favorite is all the rage, slightly removed from Times Square and the bridge-and-tunnel crowd.
-Come here to see more sophisticated locals celebrate birthdays, enjoy cucumber margaritas and dance to the latest hits.
+This neighborhood favorite is all the rage, slightly removed from bustle of Times Square and the main strip of Hell’s Kitchen.
+Come here for great cocktails and to see urbane locals celebrate birthdays, enjoy cucumber margaritas and dance to the latest hits.

 885 Ninth Ave., 212-489-6889

-Strolling north to Central Park?
+Planning on strolling around Central Park?
 If you need a taco to tide you over—or a burrito to fill you up—stop by for the best quick Tex-Mex in the neighborhood.
-Try the BBQ chicken tacos, and enjoy free chips and salsa with every order.
+Try the barbecue chicken tacos, and enjoy free chips and salsa with every order.

 346 W. 52nd St., 212-586-2880